farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 ### ModulrService

-`ModulrService`, an implementation of `PaymentRailServiceInterface` from [Payments-core CorDapp](payments-core-cordapp), provides access to a `ModulrClient` that will be shared across flows -- executing actions that require interaction with the Modulr API.
-This abstraction provides a safe and resource efficient way for a Corda node to communicate with the Modulr API.
+`ModulrService`, an implementation of `PaymentRailServiceInterface` from [Payments-core CorDapp](payments-core-cordapp), provides access to a `ModulrClient` that will be shared across flows - executing actions that require interaction with the Modulr API.
+This abstraction provides a safe and resource-efficient way for a Corda node to communicate with the Modulr API.

 This service is initialized during node startup with environment variables retrieved through the configuration of the `payments-core` CorDapp.
 This includes generic information concerning the amount and currency types in which payments may be made using this rail, as well as specific information required for communicating with the Modulr API - including the API key and API secret.

 ## Actions

-Learn more about `Actions`/`IdempotentAction` and `external-action-manager` here: (link to external action manager section in `payments-core CorDapp`)
+Learn more about `Actions`/`IdempotentAction` and `external-action-manager` in the [Payments-core documentation](payments-core-cordapp).

 The actions package contains idempotent and non-idempotent actions to communicate with the Modulr API using the `ModulrClient`.
-The following is a list of all the classes that contain actions used in this CorDapp followed by the abstract class which is extended. `external-action-manger`.
+The following is a list of all the classes that contain actions used in this CorDapp followed by the abstract class which is extended:

+`external-action-manager`.

 `ModulrAccountActions`
 - `GetModulrAccounts` extends `Action`